 When you practice noticing your inner experience consistently, you find that it supports you to live in a way that feels more grounded and steady.
-It always directs you to what is most true for you.
+It always directs you to what is most essential and true for you.

 You aren't fundamentally changing the way you are with this approach to transformation.
-Rather, you are allowing the truth of who you are to be noticed, and in so doing, you are entering into a doorway for self-transformation.
+Rather, you are allowing the truth of who you are to be revealed, and in so doing, you are entering into a doorway for self-transformation.

 I help men and women reconnect to their inner wisdom by helping them to become more aware of what's happening in their bodies and minds and how to interpret what they find, so that they can easily discern their best and most aligned action in any given moment.